-Each MARCI Standard Data Product is a single image contained in either one or two files, in the in the raw image format as produced by the instrument.
-The data have been depacketized, decompressed and reformatted with standard labels, but are otherwise "raw"; that is, as received from the instrument.
+Each MARCI Standard Data Product is a single image contained in either one or two files, in the raw image format as produced by the instrument.
+The data have been depacketized, decompressed, and reformatted with standard labels, but are otherwise "raw"; that is, as received from the instrument.
 In that sense these products are most closely analogous to the Experiment Data Record (EDR) products of previous missions.
+The processing level of this dataset is CODMAC level 2 (NASA level 0).